Olecranon process fractures are relatively common fractures of the upper limb.

 Olecranon fractures typically present with a history of falling on an outstretched hand followed by elbow pain, swelling, and lack of mobility.

-On examination, there is typically tenderness when palpating over the posterior aspect of the elbow, with a potential palpable defect also present.
+On examination, there is typically tenderness when palpating over the posterior aspect of the elbow, with a potential palpable defect present.
 The disruption to the triceps mechanism means often there is an inability to extend the elbow against gravity*.
-Ensure to check the neurovascular status of the affect limb.
+Ensure to check the neurovascular status of the affected limb.

-Other injuries associated with a fall on an outstretched hand include wrist ligament and bony injuries, and radial head fractures or dislocation.
+Other injuries associated with a fall on an outstretched hand include wrist ligament and bony injuries and radial head fractures.
 Therefore, the shoulder and wrist joints should also be examined.

 All patients admitted should have routine blood tests taken, including clotting screen and group and save.

-Initial imaging should be via plain AP and lateral radiographs, of both the affected joint and potentially joints above and below too.
+Initial imaging should be via plain antero-posterior and lateral radiographs, of both the affected joint and potentially joints above and below too.